(Updated Aug 2., 2018 to include Ioniq PHEV information.)

 Hyundai hasn’t announced monthly payment for the EV trim levels, but company executives said the lease cost will reflect credit for the $7,500 federal income tax credit that purchasers would receive.
 It will be a “zero down payment” program for customers who assign their $2,500 California clean vehicle program rebate to the lease.

-Hyundai hasn’t yet priced the Ioniq plug-in hybrid, which won’t hit the market until the fourth quarter of 2017 as a 2018 model.
+Speaking of, Hyundai hasn’t yet priced the Ioniq plug-in hybrid, which won’t hit the market until the fourth quarter of 2017 as a 2018 model.
 But expect it to start somewhere in the range of $26,000-$28,000 before the applicable federal PHEV tax credit and any state credits or rebates.